ihafkenschiel/nodejs-todo-app/README.md

    ```

 3. **Set up MongoDB**:
-   - Sign up for a [MongoDB Atlas Account](https://www.mongodb.com/cloud/atlas) and create a new project.
+   - If you’re not using Docker, sign up for a [MongoDB Atlas Account](https://www.mongodb.com/cloud/atlas) and create a new project.
    - Create a **Cluster** and a **Database**.
    - Get the **MongoDB URI** from the MongoDB Atlas dashboard and replace `<username>`, `<password>`, and `<cluster>` in the URI with your own credentials.